National Weather Service United States Department of Commerce

 Overview

 The National Weather Service office in Tallahassee offers students the opportunity to work directly with forecasters in an operational environment and gain hands-on experience in their field of study.
-There are two main tracks for the student volunteer program, an operational track and a research track.
-Students in the operational track work to become upper air certified and to develop their forecasting skills using the same computer systems that NWS forecasters use.
-Students in the research track are tasked with projects that both match their personal interests and improve NWS operations.
+Our primary focus is on operational meteorology.
+Students learn and develop their forecasting skills using the same computer systems that NWS forecasters use.
+Students routinely work up to 10 hours a week with NWS forecasters.

 Qualifications